HanielB/2020.1-lp/_drafts/formal-semantics.md

 - an application ("of a function to an argument")
 ```
-(λ x . x) z
+(λx . x) z
 ```

 in which the right term is the argument of the application.
+When written without parenthesis assume left-associativity.

 This means that λ-expressions follow the syntax: